Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

 * We try to keep this standard as brief as possible.

 ## Testability
+To make sure we don't break existing features when we make changes, we use the following testing criteria:

-* Devices should always come with a test set called `DeviceName-FunctionalityTest.als`, which uses all features of a device.
+* Devices come with a test set which uses all features of a device.
 This test is used for regression testing, i.e. when refactoring or adding features, it allows the developer to guarantee that existing functionality does not change by comparing the sound of the published version (the baseline) with the new version.
 * After any significant change of the patch code, we check if the test set still works the same.
 * Whenever addressing a bug, we first reproduce it in the test set, then fix it, then verify in the test set that it is fixed.
-* Devices should ideally come with a test set called `DeviceName-CpuTest.als`, which is an example of a typical heavy use of one or more copies of a device so that our CPU measuring tools can determine the average and peak usage.
+* Devices come with a test set which is an example of a typical heavy use of one or more copies of a device so that our CPU measuring tools can determine the average and peak usage.
 After any significant change of the patch code, we test if the CPU usage went up.
 * The load time of a device is monitored by manual testing and by counting objects, including in duplicate and nested abstractions, and keeping the total as low as possible.
 * Before a device is published, it has to adhere to [these user-facing guidelines](../productionguidelines/README.md).

-## Version control
+## Version control and file management
+To make it easy to collaborate, we manage our patch and dependency versions with [git](https://git-scm.com/), using the following approach:

-* The device code and its dependencies live unfrozen in their repository.
+* We never store frozen devices.
+The device code and all its dependencies live unfrozen in their repository.
+* There are never files in a general Max search path, such as the `~/Documents/Max 8/Max for Live Devices/` folder.
+In the unlikely event we unfreeze a device, we move any files away from this folder.
+* Dependencies are found by Max by a) being next to the device file, b) by having the device use a relative project [Development Path Type](https://docs.cycling74.com/max8/vignettes/projects_settings), or c) by adding a local entry in the global Max [File Preferences](https://docs.cycling74.com/max8/vignettes/file_preferences_window?q=File%20Preferences).
 * We follow the same pattern as other code: development happens on a branch.
 When done, a PR is created, the branch is reviewed and merged and the branch is then deleted.
 * All dependencies of the device are in the same repository. i.e. nothing in the device refers to files outside of the repository unless this is explicitly mentioned.
 * Dependencies are only included in the repository once.
 If dependencies are used by multiple devices, they live in a shared folder.